 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-These rights
+These rights include:

 - 1. The right to inspect and review the student's education records within 45 days of the day the institution receives a request for access.
 Students should submit to the registrar, business office, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The institution will make arrangements for access and notify the student of the time and place where the records may be inspected. - 2.
-The right to request the amendment of the student's educational records that the student believes are inaccurate or misleading Students may ask the institution to amend a record that they believe is inaccurate or misleading.
-They should write the school Director, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+The right to request the amendment of the student's educational records that the student believes are inaccurate or misleading.
+Students may ask the institution to amend a record that they believe is inaccurate or misleading.
+They should write the Campus Director, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.

-If the institution decides not to amend the record as requested by the student, the nstitution will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If the institution decides not to amend the record as requested by the student, the institution will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-- 3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception which permits disclosure without consent is disclosure to school officials with legitima educational interests.
-A school official is a person employed by the institution in an administrative, supervisory, academic or research, or support staff position (including w enforcement unit personnel and health staff); a person or company with whom the institution has contracted (such as an attorney, auditor, or collection agent); or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - 4.
-The right to disclose without the written consent or knowledge of the student or parent - personally identifiable information from the student's education records to the Attorney General of the United States or to his/her designee in response to an ex parte order in connection with the investigation or prosecution of terrorism crimes specified in sections 2332b(g)(5)(B) and 2331 of title 18 U.S. Code.
-In addition, the institution is not required to record the disclosure of such information in the student's file.
-Further, if the institution has provided this information in good faith in compliance with an ex parte order issued under the amendment it is not liable to any person for the disclosure of this
+3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.

+A school official is a person employed by the institution in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the institution has contracted (such as an attorney, auditor, or collection agent); or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.